andrew/ultimate-awesome/README.md

 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
-- [mlsecops-devsecops-awesome](https://github.com/noobpk/mlsecops-devsecops-awesome) - A repository for MLSecOps and DevSecOps research and more!.
+- [awesome-esolangs](https://github.com/nikumu/awesome-esolangs) - A curated list of links and information on the most important, influential, and interesting esoteric programming languages.
 - [awesome-psp](https://github.com/normanbon/awesome-psp) - A best-effort list for Sony PlayStation Portable and PlayStation Vita consoles for modding purposes.
 - [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
 - [awesome-postgres-hacking](https://github.com/pghacking/awesome-postgres-hacking) - A curated list of awesome PostgreSQL hacking resources.